virtual-labs/exp-tensile-test-experiment-iiith/experiment/procedure.md

+**Manual**

+Observation 1:

+   - Initial cross sectional area of specimen, ai =
+   - Initial length of the specimen, li =
+   - Ultimate load after specimen breaks =
+   - Final length of the specimen after breaking, lf =
+   - Cross sectional area at the breaking place, af =

- Procedure for the experiment is as follows.
+**Procedure for the experiment is as follows.**

 1. The load pointer is set at zero by adjusting the initial the initial setting mode.
 2. The dial gauge is fixed for measuring elongation of small amounts.